 This is a handmade oil painting, brought to life by the power of AI.
+Every brushstroke unveils a deeper reality—where elephants and humans move ever closer.

 A story about people.
 About land.
 About choices